-Our current NEOs, other than Mr. Baruch, are parties to "change in control" severance agreements, and Mr. Baruch participates in our executive change in control severance plan.
-For a description of our executives' change in control agreements, please see the section entitled "Executive Compensation - Potential Payments Upon Termination or Change in Control" beginning on page 64 of this proxy statement.
+Our current NEOs, other than Mr. Jilla, participate in our executive change in control severance plan, and Mr. Jilla is a party to a "change in control" severance agreements.
+For a description of our executives' change in control arrangements, please see the section entitled "Executive Compensation - Potential Payments Upon Termination or Change in Control" beginning on page 59 of this proxy statement.

 We believe that such arrangements are important to promote the stability of our business and our key personnel during the transition period surrounding a change in control transaction, and to keep our executives focused on the business rather than on their employment prospects.
 These arrangements serve to assure the retention of key executives in order to successfully execute a change of control transaction.
 To this end, the change of control benefits only are provided if the executive remains with the company through the change of control and if there is a termination of employment without cause or by the executive for good reason, commonly referred to as a "double trigger."
-Please see the section entitled "Executive Compensation - Potential Payments Upon Termination or Change in Control - Change in Control Arrangements" beginning on page 64 of this proxy statement.
+Please see the section entitled "Executive Compensation - Potential Payments Upon Termination or Change in Control - Change in Control Arrangements" beginning on page 59 of this proxy statement.